contentful/forma-36/packages/forma-36-tokens/MIGRATION.md

 }
 ```

-Old tokens mapped to the new once:
+Old tokens mapped to the new ones:

 ```js
 const colorsBlue = {